MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_ImportWhatInfo.md

 - **Updated and/or 'Missing' data in existing campaigns**

-  When importing from Google Ads, Microsoft Advertising may overwrite existing campaign data—this includes bids, budgets, and settings.
+  When importing from Google Ads, Microsoft Advertising may overwrite existing campaign dataâ€”this includes bids, budgets, and settings.
 If a campaign was previously imported, it may be:

   - Overwritten with new data
   - Paused or removed